harsha-yadlapati/urlLookUp/README.md

-#### testing:
+#### Testing:
-most probably this lambda will be removed by the time you access it :) ,  but can try below examples :)   (!!!! allow or deny is just based on what I set in DDb , noboday want to deny google :))
+This lambda will be avilable till end of NOV 2020, can try below examples :)   (!!!! allow or deny is just based on what I set in DDb , noboday want to deny google.co.in :))

 * https://ciq51uqa3d.execute-api.us-east-2.amazonaws.com/api/urlLookUp?url=http://www.google.com/news --> the response will be Allowed
 * https://ciq51uqa3d.execute-api.us-east-2.amazonaws.com/api/urlLookUp?url=http://www.google.co.in/news --> the response will be Denied